 Without fail, anyone donning this helmet notices the lack of weight almost immediately.
 It’s easy to forget that you’re even wearing a helmet.
 The dialed-in fit helps in this department too.

 The fit of the Rollsys retention system is more dependent on getting the rear head cradle height right than any other retention system.
 Set it wrong and the helmet sits too high on the head, providing the retention system with a looser grip than the claw game at an arcade.
 But once that back cradle is set correctly, the G1 fits snuggly and tightens with even pressure around the entire head for a very comfortable fit.
-The only annoying part is that adjusting the cradle requires a screwdriver.
+The only annoying part is that cradle adjustment system can be difficult to dial in to the exact setting you want.
 But once it’s set, it shouldn’t need adjusting ever again.
 Factor in the soft straps that adjust easily both at the chin and ears and this is easily one of the most comfortable helmets to come through the Peloton Service Course.

 And we have to mention that the G1 looks great too.